For people who love driving, there's nothing as fun as taking an epic road trip.

 Have the alignment checked periodically as part of your vehicle maintenance routine, for example when switching over from summer tyres to winter tyres, or if you experience warning signs like excessive vibration when driving at high speeds.

 Regularly rotating the tyres on a vehicle will help achieve more uniform wear and extend the life of your tyres.
 What that means is you can expect to pack in more scenic routes on your cross-country road trips before investing in a new set of tyres.
-The standard recommendation for tyre rotation is approximately every 8,000 – 13,000 kilometres.
+The standard recommendation for tyre rotation is approximately every 5,000 – 8,000 miles.

-If you notice uneven wear on one or more of your tyres, however, you should ask your local tyre dealer to check for any misalignment, imbalance, or other possible cause before rotating them.
+If you notice uneven wear on one or more of your tyres, however, you should ask your local tyre retailer to check for any misalignment, imbalance, or other possible cause before rotating them.

 Speaking of the boot, this is also where your spare tyre is located.
 Before taking a road trip, give the spare a thorough inspection for tyre pressure and any other issues.
 If you’ve been carrying this spare in the boot for a long time, however, it might need replacing.
 That's because the age of the tyre can impair its performance; the rubber may have become cracked and brittle, for example.